bheineken/beastie/y370/multiscreen.md

 	HDMI-1 disconnected (normal left inverted right x axis y axis) DP-2 disconnected (normal left inverted right x axis y axis) HDMI-2 disconnected (normal left inverted right x axis y axis)

+eDP-1 was identified as he built-in screen while DP-1 the one I just attached (btw, an external AOC portable monitor).
+Have to say that the external one is already rotated at the time I have run **xrandr** otherwise the output would have been probably different.